 We file income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
-Our U.S. federal income tax returns are no longer subject to examination for years before fiscal year 2018 and with few exceptions, we are no longer subject to U.S. state examinations for years before fiscal 2016.
-We are no longer subject to examination for all foreign income tax returns before fiscal 2015.
+Our U.S. federal income tax returns are no longer subject to examination for years before fiscal 2020, and we are no longer subject to U.S. state and local examinations for years before fiscal 2019.
+We are no longer subject to examination for all foreign income tax returns before fiscal 2018.